Mandela treated for pneumonia, breathing ‘without difficulty’

 Mandela’s recent health troubles have triggered an outpouring of prayers but have also seen South Africans come to terms with the mortality of the revered Nobel Peace Prize winner.

-The former president is idolised at home, where he is seen as the architect of South Africa’s peaceful transition from white minority-ruled police state to hope-filled democracy.
+The former president is idolised in his home nation, where he is seen as the architect of South Africa’s peaceful transition from white minority-ruled police state to hope-filled democracy.

 Nearly 20 years after he came to power in 1994, the first black president remains a unifying symbol in a country still riven by racial tensions and deep inequality.